musesum/MuFlo/README.md

 So, I spent a few weeks playing with replacing the { } with ( ).
 The syntax seemed so much cleaner, but Xcode would crash.
 Instead of filing a bug report, I assumed that the problem may extend to other editors.
 So, reverted back to `{ }`.

-There are two special characters, which seems to violate interoperability, but pass: `…` and `˚`
+There are two special characters, which seems to violate interoperability, but seems ok: `…` and `˚`
     `…` is `option ;` on a Mac and `123, long-press .` on an iPhone `˚` is `option k` on a Mac and `123, long-press 0` on an iPhone/iPad